 - 4.8 A slight majority of respondents did not think that any additional standards were necessary.
 With 45 per cent stating this to be the case, as opposed to 42 per cent stating that additional standards were necessary. - 4.9 The reasons provided by respondents for not proposing additional standards included: - the standards covered all appropriate areas including the range and scope of practice of the profession; - the standards were routinely reviewed in light of the evolving scope of practice; and - the standards covered all aspects of safe practice. - 4.10 However, one respondent commented that although the standards covered the range and scope of practice of the profession, they were nonetheless concerned about the depth of analytical interpretation and investigation required in the standards. - 4.11 A significant minority of respondents suggested that additional standards were necessary.
-There was a significant difference in the responses received from organisations and those received from individuals on this point, with only 37 per cent of individuals indicating that additional standards were necessary, while 65 per cent of organisations answered the same. - 4.12 All of the additional standards suggested by respondents are set out in appendix two.
-The main areas suggested by respondents included additional standards relating to: - practising in a non-discriminatory manner; - delegating tasks to other health professionals such as emergency care assistants (ECA) and accountability for this; - use of best practice and reflection; and - mental health and caring for vulnerable persons in order to address possible shortfalls in this area.
+65 per cent of organisations who responded thought that additional standards were necessary, but only 37 per cent of individual respondents thought additional standards were necessary. - 4.12 All of the additional standards suggested by respondents are set out in appendix two.
+The main areas suggested by respondents included additional standards relating to: - practising in a non-discriminatory manner; - delegating tasks to others, such as emergency care assistants (ECA) and accountability for doing so; - use of best practice and reflection; and - mental health and caring for vulnerable persons in order to address possible shortfalls in this area.